pawel2000pl/Ourcraft/README.md

 4. [+] It is not executed by Java Virtual Machine (JVM), but it is an executable file, so there is more FPS
 5. [+] Three channels for light (red, green, blue)
 6. [+] Light with 256 levels (but light-resistance is 16/block)
-7. [?]
-More realistic phisics
+7. [+] More realistic phisics

 It's not playable yet (but almost).
 But you can:

 * Fly: WASD, Space (Up) and X (Down)
 * Move camera: IJKL
+* Spawn the first entity "MovingBlock": F
 * Edit blocks: N (air), M (stone), 0-7 (colored lightstone); only in constant and determined distance

 Changelog:

 * Added (only) directive for using CORBA interfaces.
 TEnvironmentElementAttribute will be removed in a near future.
 * Optimalization in temporary rendering (SingleMode)
-* Update to FPC 3.2 (but it should be compatible with 3.0)
+* Update to FPC 3.2 (it is NOT compatible with 3.0)
 * Update for newer kernels (fastcmem was deactivated)
 * Changed algorithm of light: instead of only gray it is red, green and blue (and mixing of them is possible)
 * Day-Night cycle for block lighting